Bay Area poverty is real.

 a multi-faceted approach to cutting poverty.

 SparkPoint Centers provide one-stop community access to a full range of services.
 One-on-one financial coaching helps people secure good jobs, get out of debt and achieve financial stability.
-We’ve helped 4,500 people move toward financial stability in the last year alone; we are making a real impact on Bay Area poverty.
+Since 2009, we've helped 16,000+ people move toward financial stability.
 Learn more.

 Community Schools transform public schools into community “hubs,” providing families with services such as food pantries, health care and after-school programs.
 This allows children to focus on school instead of basic needs, leading to higher academic achievement.
 We plan to expand our sites from seven to 200 by 2020 to help Bay Area families living in poverty.
 Learn more.